jgm/pandoc/doc/org.md

 ### Parenthetical citation

-Citations surrounded by parantheses.
+Citations surrounded by parentheses.
 The syntax is identical to in-text citations, except for the additional parentheses enclosing the initial `cite` tag.